felipenmartins/Robotics-Simulation-Labs/Lab7/README.md

 ## HIL Example

-We provide two ZIP files with simple example code for you to run a HIL simulation: one file contains the simulation world shown in Figure 1, and a simple robot controller capable of communicating via serial port.
-The other file contains MicroPython code to interface with the simulator and control the robot.
+We provide a ZIP file with the Webots world shown in Figure 1, and example code for both Webots and the ESP32 to implement a simple HIL simulation communicating via serial port.
 Follow the steps below to run the example:

 1. Download the file [Webots_RaFLite_HiL.zip](../Lab7/Webots_RaFLite_HiL.zip) and unzip to a folder of your preference.